Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Circular Brownian Motion

 By assumption, this means the measure $\frac{2v_t(a)h(a)}{\psi_t'(a)}dy$ is the law of $x_0+s_t$.
 It follows that

 Then $h$ can be solved explicitly as, using the definition of $\psi$ from Theorem \ref{AddDensity},

 which is $w_t(a)$ in \eqref{AddBrown}.
 This establishes uniqueness. \end{proof}

 Before we move on to the multiplicative case, we show some computer simulations.
-As indicated in Section \ref{AddIntro}, in this additive case, we can apply the result by \'Sniady \cite[Theorem 6]{Sniady2002} that if $X_N$ is a sequence of $N\times N$ self-adjoint deterministic matrix or random matrix classically independent of the Ginibre ensemble $Z_N(t)$ at time $t$, and if $x_0$ is the limit of $X_N$ in $\ast$-distribution, then the empirical eigenvalue distribution of $X_N+Z_N(t)$ converges weakly to the Brown measure of $x_0+c_t$.
+As indicated in Section \ref{AddIntro}, in this additive case, we can apply the result by \'Sniady \cite[Theorem 6]{Sniady2002}: if $X_N$ is a sequence of $N\times N$ self-adjoint deterministic matrix or random matrix classically independent of the Ginibre ensemble $Z_N(t)$ at time $t$, and if $x_0$ is the limit of $X_N$ in $\ast$-distribution, then the empirical eigenvalue distribution of $X_N+Z_N(t)$ converges weakly to the Brown measure of $x_0+c_t$.

-The figures use computer simulations to compare the push-forward of the Brown measure of $x_0+c_t$ under $\Psi$ and the spectral distribution of $x_0+s_t$.
+The two figures use computer simulations to compare the push-forward of the Brown measure of $x_0+c_t$ under $\Psi$ and the spectral distribution of $x_0+s_t$.
 The latter distribution is stated in Proposition \ref{AddDensity}.
-In the figures, part (a) consists of the eigenvalue plot of $x_0+c_t$ at $t=0.8$ and $t = 2$.
-Part (b) of the figures shows the histograms of the image of the eigenvalues in part (a) under $\Psi$, with the density of $x_0+s_t$ superimposed.
-Part (c) shows the histogram of the eigenvalues of $x_0+s_t$, with the density of $x_0+s_t$ superimposed.
-We can see that both histograms of part (b) and part (c) follow the theoretical distribution -- the spectral distribution of $x_0+s_t$.
+In each of the figures, part (a) consists of the eigenvalue plot of $x_0+c_t$ at $t=0.8$, and $t = 2$; part (b) shows the histogram of the image of the eigenvalues in part (a) pushed-forward under $\Psi$, with the density of $x_0+s_t$ superimposed.
+We can see that both histograms in part (b) follow the theoretical distribution -- the spectral distribution of $x_0+s_t$.